top of page

 𓍊𓋼𓍊𖡼.𖤣𖥧𖡼.𖤣𖥧𓋼𓍊𓋼

-The Last 4 years...
+The Last 5 years...

 of creating a career and online business

-When I first found out about ADHD coaching, I intuitively recognized it would be a great fit for me as a career.
+When I first found out about ADHD coaching, I intuitively recognized it would be a great fit for me.
 I had known I have a lot of talent and passion but did not know what career I could channel it into.
 I had a feeling this was it.
+I wanted to empower others to undergo transformations as I had.
+I completed my training with ADDCA (ADD Coach Academy) in 2021 and am AACC certified.

 𓍊𓋼𓍊𖡼.𖤣𖥧𖡼.𖤣𖥧𓋼𓍊𓋼